Take A Cue From France

 If you live in a country other than France, it’s still legal to check your work email at all hours, but that doesn’t make it a good idea.
 You don’t need to cut yourself off entirely as soon as you’re out of the office – in fact, if you’re as hungry for success as I was, you’d find such a constraint extremely chafing – but there is more to life than your work, and you need time to be yourself.
 If you don’t give yourself a break, you’ll soon find you’re over-stressed and overwhelmed.
 Everyone recognizes that the body is not a machine and needs a break, but the mind is just as much an aspect of biology as the rest of the body.
 If you’re always in work mode, your brain never gets that break – and nothing has the power to intrude on your life at all times like digital communication.
 If you’re worried about response times, set up an email autoresponder for your breaks.
-That’s how I keep up with my customers while still holding on to my personal time, and that’s why I built an autoresponder right into my PIE 24/7 suite of tools.
+That’s how I keep up with my customers while still holding on to my personal time.

 So take a cue from France, and give yourself a cut-off when you can be away from your work email and focus on the rest of what life has to offer.
 There’s more out there than business email.